 Processing Plants & Distribution

 Transportation & Warehousing

 The province’s hog industry is thriving with over $228 million annually in revenues.
-Hog operation profits are projected to stay in line with the five-year average, benefiting from a strong pork demand from China.
+Hog producers are benefiting from a strong pork demand from China.
 Saskatchewan markets 8 per cent of all hogs in Canada, around 2.1 million hogs every year, but still has one of the lowest concentrations of pigs per square mile of arable farmland in the world at 16.6.
 This compares to Alberta at 41.3 hogs per square mile, Manitoba at 142.7 while Iowa records 457.3 hogs per square mile.

 Although the XL Beef processing plant has remained closed for several years, local stakeholders hope to see it re-open one day.